nvandriss/tableau-challenge/README.md

 Citi Bike Analysis - January 2022
 Total Numbers

 The total number of rides per day is reflected in the first line chart.
 The highest number of rides found was 1,374 on 01/19/22 and the lowest number of rides found was 111 on 01/29/22.
 This sharp decrease in rides could be due to the snowstorm that took place on January 29th.
 Of the total number of 26,760 rides, 74.85% were Members while 25.15% were Casual Riders.
 The number of Casual Riders dropped towards the end of the month, which could be due to the weather during that time.
-Majority of riders are members, while a quarter of them are casual riders.

 Most Popular Stations to Start a Trip